 4. Rideau Canal Locks USESCO World Heritage Site, Ontario

-The Rideau Canal Locks are the oldest continuously operating canal system in North America and it is a designated UNESCO World Heritage Site.
+The Rideau Canal National Historic Site is one of Canada’s most beautiful canal locks.
+It is North America’s oldest continuously operating canal system and a designated UNESCO World Heritage Site.

-These locks first opened in 1832, and the entire route stretches 125 miles (kms)
+These locks first opened in 1832, and the entire route stretches 125 miles (km)

-The Rideau Canal Skateway is noted as the world’s largest ice-skating rink.
-It runs 7.8 kms through Canada’s capital city of Ottawa and is open for an average of 50 days depending on the weather.
+The Rideau Canal Skateway is noted as the world’s largest ice skating rink.
+It runs 7.8 km through Canada’s capital city of Ottawa and is open for an average of 50 days, depending on the weather.

-This year the ice rink will celebrate it 53rd year when the season opens in January 2023.
-Skating is usually allowed through until the March closing.
+When the season opens again in January 2026, the ice rink will celebrate its 56th year.
+Skating is usually allowed until the March closing.

 Download a map of the canal.

-In 2005, this skating rink appeared in the Guinness Book of World Records as the largest naturally frozen ice rink in the world.
+In 2005, this skating rink appeared in the Guinness Book of World Records as the world’s largest naturally frozen ice rink.

 Rideau Canal in Ottawa, with Parliament and Chateau Laurier in view at dusk.
 Rideau Canal National Historic Site is one of the most beautiful canal locks in Canada.
 Photo Parks Canada David Snashall